Vision Transformers Don't Need Trained Registers: Related work

-\textbf{High-norm tokens in transformers.} Transformers tend to create high-norm tokens during their internal computation, when trained on language tasks~\citep{xiao2024efficientstreaminglanguagemodels} or on vision tasks~\citep{darcet2024vision}.
-For language models, \cite{xiao2024efficientstreaminglanguagemodels} showed that transformers allocate excessive attention to these high-norm tokens, and named them ``attention sinks.'' \cite{sun2024massive} demonstrated that ``attention sinks'' emerge due to previous massive neuron activations. \cite{yona2025interpreting} linked the emergence of ``attention sinks'' to the inability of language models to repeatedly generate a single token, and suggested a test-time fix by zeroing out the relevant activated neurons.
-For vision models, \cite{darcet2024vision} demonstrated the emergence of high-norm tokens in low-informative areas and suggested retraining the model with extra tokens (``registers'') to remove these high-norm tokens from the image patches. \cite{wang2024sinder} used a simpler fine-tuning approach in DINOv2 to avoid complete re-training.
-More similar to our training-free approach, \cite{nakamuraclustering} suppressed artifacts during inference by modifying last-layer attention, showing that it improved image clustering performance.
+\textbf{High-norm tokens in Transformers.} Transformers tend to create high-norm tokens during their internal computation, when trained on language tasks~\citep{xiaoefficient} or on vision tasks~\citep{darcet2024vision}.
+For language models, \cite{xiaoefficient} showed that Transformers allocate excessive attention to these high-norm tokens, and named them ``attention sinks.'' \cite{sunmassive} demonstrated that ``attention sinks'' emerge due to previous massive activations in the residual stream. \cite{yona2025interpreting} linked the emergence of ``attention sinks'' to the inability of language models to repeatedly generate a single token, and suggested a test-time fix by zeroing out the relevant activated neurons.
+For vision models, \cite{darcet2024vision} demonstrated the emergence of high-norm tokens in low-informative areas and suggested retraining the model with extra tokens (``registers'') to remove these large norms from the image patches. \cite{wang2024sinder} used a simpler fine-tuning approach in DINOv2 to avoid complete re-training. \cite{nakamuraclustering} suppressed artifacts during inference by modifying last-layer attention, showing that it improved image clustering performance.
 In contrast, we remove high-norm outliers \textit{at their source} by editing the activations of the neurons that create them, aiming to eliminate their effect on later computations.